CDL-HongwooLee/HiCORE/README.md

   -i INTERACTION_MATRIX
                         A HiC interaction matrix including single or multiple chromosome(s) interaction data.
-  -g GENOMESIZEFILE     path to chrom.sizes file
+  -g GENOMESIZEFILE     Path to chrom.sizes file
-  -r RESTRICTIONFILE    path to genome digestion file, space-delimited position file.
+  -r RESTRICTIONFILE    Path to genome digestion file, including chromosome name and restriction position in each raw.
-  -f MIN_FRAGLENGTH     The cut-off bin size. restriction fragments below the
+  -f MIN_FRAGLENGTH     The cut-ff bin size.
+Restriction fragments below the
-                        cut-off size will be merged with neighbouring fragments
+                        cut-off size will be merged with neighboring fragments

 Optional arguments:

-  -n BINNING_NUMBER     number of layers for HiCORE. if n<=2, only forward-reverse binning strategy will be applied.
+  -n BINNING_NUMBER     Number of layers for HiCORE analysis.
+                        (n<=2) : Only forward-reverse binning strategies will be applied.
-                        n>3, add randomly merged bin (n-2) times. (default : 2)
+                        (n>3) : Add randomly merged bin (n-2) times.
+                        (default : 2)
   -c [CHROMOSOMES [CHROMOSOMES ...]]
-                        space-separated chromosome names, or "all". (default : "all") -j HICORE_DIR         HiCORE directory path including HiCORE.py script files. (default : "./") -o OUTDIR             path to output directory. (default : "./") -t THREAD             number of threads, when t>=n, running time is remarkably reduced but memory-intensive. (default : 1) -k STEP               Must be one of ["all","BinningOnly","AfterBinning"]
+                        Space-separated chromosome names, or "all". (default : "all") -j HICORE_DIR         HiCORE directory path including hicBinning.py, HiCORE.py script files. (default : "./") -o OUTDIR             Path to output directory. (default : "./") -t THREAD             Number of threads.
+If t>=n, running time is remarkably reduced but memory-intensive. (default : 1) -k STEP               Must be one of ["all","BinningOnly","AfterBinning"]
-                        BinningOnly : Only For-Rev + Random binning process will be performed, bed files will be provided.
+                        **BinningOnly : Only For-Rev + Random binning process will be performed, bed files will be provided.
-                        AfterBinning : Resume the process after random-binning completed, all layers in tmp directory will be used for HiCORE analysis. (default : "all") -h, --help           show this help message and exit
+                        **AfterBinning : Resume the process after random-binning completed.
+                                         All layers in tmp directory will be used for HiCORE analysis. (default : "all") -h, --help           show this help message and exit

 ```